 Burn Injury Lawyer in Queens, NY

 A burn injury is one of the most painful injuries a person can endure.
 The medical treatment required to care for a serious burn is often as much of an ordeal as the initial trauma.
 A serious burn can require months of specialized treatment, multiple surgeries, and skin grafts.
 Severe burns that are not fatal can lead to psychological issues including depression, suicidal ideation, and post-traumatic stress disorder.
+We offer burn injury victims our compassion and a no-obligation case review with a burn injury lawyer in Queens.

 Unfortunately, accidents that lead to serious burn injuries are quite common.
 The American Burn Association says more than 400,000 Americans receive treatment for burn injuries each year.
 Nearly 300 children and adolescents die from fires or burn injuries each year.
 More than 100,000 are admitted to a hospital or treated in an emergency department, according to the Centers for Disease Control and Prevention (CDC).